OwenMelbz/forget-db/README.md

 +----+-------------------------+------------------+
 ```

+What it doesn't do is:

+- Give you what the data will look like AFTER you run it
+- Give you the update commands it will run

 > Warning - When doing a dry run, remember that it will output to your terminal, so if you are exposing sensitive data make sure you're taking the correct precautions!

 # Warnings / Notes